Our Mission

 About

-Lucy is an ecological activist and organiser, with a background in International Law and International Relations.
-For Lawyers for Nature, Lucy has been working as a project coordinator, launching research into the rights of rivers and how to embed ecocentric principles in the social context of the UK through immersive events.
-Lucy’s work has been supporting Lawyers for Nature to explore the connections between movements such as the Rights of Nature and Stop Ecocide.
+Lucy is an ecological activist and organiser with a background in International Law and International Relations.
+At Lawyers for Nature, Lucy has been working as a project coordinator, launching research into the rights of rivers and how to embed ecocentric principles in the social context of the UK through immersive events.
+Lucy’s focus has been on helping Lawyers for Nature explore the connections between movements such as the Rights of Nature and Stop Ecocide.

 Lucy takes a systems approach, exploring the relationships between social justice, climate breakdown, and the defence of nature.
-Lucy has been working with international and regional nature-based networks to develop creative ways of processing and responding to complex, interconnected, crises.
-We need to make knowledge about nature-connectedness and climate breakdown more accessible and memorable - finding the time and space for honest conversations, and deeper listening, is a promising step to start.
+Lucy has been working with both international and regional Nature-based networks to develop creative ways of processing and responding to complex, interconnected crises.
+She believes we need to make knowledge about nature-connectedness and climate breakdown more accessible and memorable—and that making the time and space for honest conversations, and deeper listening, is a promising start.

 Operations Manager